- New extended-length Q70L

 The big news for 2015 is the introduction of a new extended-wheelbase Q70L model.
 With an extra 5.9 inches of legroom and a best-in-class 32.4 inches of knee room, as well as larger rear doors with an auto-closing feature, the Q70L should appeal to those who intend to transport VIPs (or themselves) in the back seat.
 Heated rear seats, extra reading lamps, and a 12V power outlet are among this model's extras.

 In previous model years road noise could be an issue in the Q70, more than other luxury sedans its size.
 But the addition of more sound insulation and tighter seals, as well as active noise cancellation across the model line, all to help keep the cabin quieter.

-The 2015 Infiniti Q70 hasn't been tested by either of the U.S. agencies, but the Insurance Institute for Highway Safety (IIHS) has carried over the previous M models' 'good' ratings in frontal and rear impact.
+The 2015 Infiniti Q70 earns "good" scores from the Insurance Institute for Highway Safety (IIHS) and a five-star overall rating from the National Highway Traffic Safety Administration (NHTSA).
 Safety equipment includes dual front, side, and curtain airbags; anti-lock brakes' active headrests; stability and traction control; a rearview camera; and parking sensors.
 Dynamic cruise control, adaptive headlamps, and blind-spot and lane-departure warning systems are also on offer, and for 2015, the Q70 gets even more accident-avoidance technology with Predictive Forward Collision Warning, Around View Monitor (for 360 views around the car when parking), Backup Collision Intervention to prevent backup accidents, and Forward Emergency Braking to mitigate the risk of forward collisions.

 The 2015 Infiniti Q70 will, as before, include a very strong set of standard features, with V-6 versions getting heated leather seats; rain-sensing wipers; Bluetooth; Intelligent Key system; automatic climate control; and more.
 Q70 V-8 versions get Bose audio; Bluetooth audio streaming; voice-activated navigation: an in-dash DVD player; a heated steering wheel; and ventilated front seats.
 New features this year include an Enhanced Intelligent Key system, enhanced Bose Studio Surround audio, and an Infiniti Personal Assistant concierge service.